 3. Set short term and long term goals

 One of the most important thing to consider during making an investment decision is what is the time horizon for which we will remain invested.
 As we know our life is uncertain and anything can happen anytime, so we might not know when we will require the invested money.
 Even though such events are unpredictable, we can be prepared for it.
 That is where setting our goals comes into picture.
 When we set goals for our investment, we get an idea of the time we would remain invested.
 So if a goal is set which has a period of less than 3 years or similar, we would wish to invest in less volatile and more safe investment options.
 If a goal is beyond such a short period of time, we can choose investment options which can be volatile.
 3 years is just an example, it can be 2 years or 1 year according to the investor.
 Setting such goals and preparing for the same gives us a big opportunity.
 It prevents us from being a forced seller.
 For example, I have invested money in equity mutual fund and during economic downturn I lose my job, I would have no income and have to use some money from my investments.
 What if the market has also tanked that year, it may be possible that I would have to withdraw my investments when they have negative returns.
 I won’t even get the amount I had invested and only part of it.
-Even though I had a vision of 5-6 years to remain invested, due to conditions which are not in my control, I was forced to sell my invested when they should not have been.
+Even though I had a vision of 5-6 years to remain invested, due to conditions which are not in my control, I was forced to sell my investments when they should not have been sold.
 Preparing goals and acting accordingly might prevent the above scenario.

 4. Differentiate between luck and skill